carlosp420/nymphalidae_diversification/MS.md

 of ages on the number of diversification splits inferred by the MEDUSA and Multi-MEDUSA approaches.
-We created a thousand sets of 1000 trees with increasinly better support for the topology by replacing each of the trees of our posterior distribution of trees by our MCT.
+We created a thousand sets of 1000 trees with increasinly better support for the topology by replacing each of the trees in the posterior distribution with our MCT.
 We measured the degree of topology uncertainty for each set as the ratio of nodes with high posterior probability (> 0.95) on the MCT of each set of thousand trees.
-For each set of 1000 trees, we run Multi-MEDUSA on all the trees, and counted the number of consistently recovered diversification splits inferred across more than 95% of the trees.
+We run Multi-MEDUSA on all the sets of trees, and counted the number of consistently recovered diversification splits inferred across more than 95% of the trees.

 To test for an effect of confidence interval widths of node ages, we created a thousand sets of 1000 trees with narrower confidence intervals